 To help monitor the number of hours a machine is used and maintain regular maintenance intervals, as well as locate machines on jobsites, more companies have been offering GPS, Ross adds.

-Regardless of how technology changes, some things will remain the same.
 "If you maintain a machine regularly and consistently, you're going to have a good machine, and the machine will last longer and perform better," Ross says.